 A year later he stepped down from his position with the law school in order to accept a position as a civilian aid to the Secretary of War, Henry Stimson.
 Hastie was brought in to help in advising on ways to eliminate desegregation within the armed forces, especially within the Army Air Force.
 Despite his efforts, segregation was still being employed in training facilities and there was a prevailing inequality in the assignments given to Black and white servicemen.
 As a result, he resigned his position and returned to Howard Law School.
 For his contributions to civil rights issues and in part to his stepping down from the War Department in protest, he was awarded the Spingarn Medal from the NAACP in 1943.

 Hastie fought against racism in major Federal lawsuits.
 In two of these lawsuits he worked with his former student Thurgood Marshall and with the NAACP.
 In Smith v.
-Allwright they argued against the white Democratic primary and in Morgan v.
-Virginia against segregated interstate transportation.
+Allwright they argued against the white Democratic primary (primary elections held in the deep south in which only white voters were allowed to participate) and in Morgan v.
+Virginia, fighting against segregated interstate transportation.
 Their team was victorious in arguing both cases before the United States Supreme Court.